RiddheshB/RiddheshB.github.io/index.md

 ### Ni
 - I wish we could live beautifully for as long as possible.
-  - The change starts with self.
+  - But change starts with self.
+  -   And I need to clean my room.